anwaldi/Launchpad-manager/README.md

-## Voraussetzung: Virtueller MIDI-Port
+# Launchpad Manager

+### Requirement: Virtual MIDI Port
-Installiere loopMIDI (Windows):
+Install loopMIDI (Windows):
 https://www.tobias-erichsen.de/software/loopmidi.html

-Starte loopMIDI → erstelle Port „LaunchpadOut“

-anwendung die du nutzt: Eingang auf „LaunchpadOut“ stellen
+Start loopMIDI → create a port named "LaunchpadOut"

+In the application you are using: set the input to "LaunchpadOut"